c4a8-odoo/module-oca-server-ux/server_action_mass_edit/readme/CONFIGURE.md

 ![OCA Mass Editing Access V11 to V13](../static/description/OCA_mass_edit_v11_v13.png)

 ## Widget Option
-This option allows you to choose the widget to be used in the mass editing action window.
+This option allows you to choose the widget to be used in the Mass Editing Action Window.
 ![OCA Mass Editing Widget](../static/description/17-OCA_Mass_Edit_widget.png)

 ## Apply Domain

-This option allows you to apply the default domain related to the selected field.
+This option allows you to apply the default Domain related to the selected field.
 ![OCA Mass Editing Domain](../static/description/17-OCA_Mass_Edit_domain.png)

 ## Adding a Message